 If you are able to, try and drive a usual route of yours.
 As you will be familiar with the roads it will be easier to focus on how the car feels.
 When you are on the test drive, make sure you go on multiple different roads, including somewhere you can up your speed a bit.
 Try out some manoeuvres and parking if possible, to see how that feels.
 You need to check that you feel comfortable in the car.

 Before test-driving any vehicle, you need to check that your insurance covers you to do this.
 Driving uninsured or with incorrect insurance is illegal and can have some serious consequences.
-Consider using Confused.com if your looking to compare and find cheap car insurance.
+To help save money, consider comparing car insurance online.

 Your car insurance should say that you are able to drive another car with the owner’s permission.
 This is normally referred to as third-party only.